Guidebolt/knowledge/meta/general-principles.md

 Stay flexible and avoid over-committing your resources.
 You want to be able to pivot your goals based on new information.

-## Principle of Time Efficiency
+## Time Efficiency

 Perform every task with quality and speed, striving to do the best you can with the time you have.

 Time efficiency is not only about the efficiency of a single task but also about the consistency of efficient performance, the prioritization of task timings, and the selection of necessary tasks.
 In other words, you must perform your current task efficiently, perform all upcoming tasks efficiently, perform the right tasks at the right times in the right order, and plan for the most important tasks that you can complete within your time constraints.

-## Principle of Useful Learning
+## Useful Learning

 Learn with purpose, towards some fundamental combination of mental satisfaction and valuable action.
 Only you can decide which beliefs you are happy to hold or driven to refine.

 Pursue the truth if you want to accurately translate your intentions and decisions into actions and real world consequences.
 The truth helps you get what you want from reality, if what you want from reality requires the truth.

-## Principle of Fundamental Understanding
+## Fundamental Understanding

 Master the basics.
 Deep knowledge is rooted in the truest understanding of the most elementary ideas.

-## Principle of Incremental Improvement
+## Incremental Improvement

 Learn with the pragmatic perspective of growing in small steps.

-## Principle of Comfortable Expertise
+## Comfortable Expertise

 Master skills enough to perform superbly with ease.

-## Principle of Scientific Intuition
+## Scientific Intuition

 Learn ideas deeply enough to be able to think about their conceptual and numerical approximations naturally.

-## Principle of Real-Time Pressure
+## Real-Time Pressure

 Develop skills under continuous time constraints and complex multi-factor scenarios.

-## Principle of Proportional Consideration
+## Proportional Consideration

-Allocate more time and attention to a decision according to its importance.
+Spend more time and request more feedback on more important decisions.

 Know when to be decisive and when to be cautious.

-## Principle of Concrete Simulation
+## Concrete Simulation

 Plan for the future by simulating specific short-term and long-term situations.
 Abstract ideas tend to oversimplify the real world and cloud judgment around critical initiatives.

-## Principle of True Causality
+## True Causality

 Know what truly causes what.

 Consider the exponential gaps in causal predictions.
 Seemingly small decisions can have big consequences and seemingly big decisions can have small consequences.

+## Direct Evaluation

+See things for what they actually are.

-## Principle of Total Preparation
+## Total Preparation

 Foresee all possibilities.